Sahit10/2021Fall_finals/README.md

 #### Conclusion 1: Effect of background checks on violent crimes is inconclusive.

-#### Conclusion 2: Dealer background checks may reduce firearm homicides.
+#### Conclusion 2: Background checks may reduce firearm homicides and private-seller background checks on firearm homicides is inconclusive.

 Six studies examined the overall effect of dealer background checks on firearm homicide rates: Two used large independent data sets and found significant effects indicating that dealer background checks reduce firearm homicides

-#### Conclusion 3: Effect of private-seller background checks on firearm homicides is inconclusive.

 One analysis found significant effects consistent with private-seller checks increasing firearm homicides, although these estimates became uncertain or significant in the opposite direction in different specifications.
 Another study found suggestive effects consistent with private-seller checks increasing firearm intimate partner homicides.